2024-2025 competition is closed. 2025-2026 competition will open in April 2024.

 Upon receipt of the Fulbright award, all English Teaching Assistants (ETAs) will be expected to complete a 120-hour online TESOL/TEFL course designated and paid by AMINEF.
 Those already holding TESOL/TEFL certificates or who have a degree in TESOL/TEFL are not required to complete the course.

 As part of the selection process, AMINEF may ask nominated semi-finalists to participate in virtual interviews.
-This step is not a guarantee that the semifinalist will be selected for the grant, however.
+This step is not a guarantee that the semifinalist will be selected for the grant, please note.

-Due to the immediate post-COVID situation and to protect the safety and health of the ETAs, host communities and AMINEF staff, and to adhere to Indonesian Government's disease mitigation rules, some aspects and policies of the Fulbright ETA program in Indonesia may be different in 2024 - 2025 than in previous years.
+Due to the immediate post-COVID situation and to protect the safety and health of the ETAs, host communities and AMINEF staff, and to adhere to Indonesian Government's disease mitigation rules, some aspects and policies of the Fulbright ETA program in Indonesia in 2025 - 2026 may be different than in previous years.
 This can include higher level of domestic and international travel restrictions, visitation restrictions, and restrictions on social activity and gathering.
 This will require ETAs to comply with the standards, policies and guidance set by AMINEF.
 This also requires ETAs to understand and to have the willingness to accept the additional risks that come with the commitment to participate in Fulbright ETA program during the uncertain post-pandemic period.

 Foreign Language Proficiency